How to clean and sanitize the kennel with the arrival of the heat

 • If the kennel is not removable, use a solution of warm water and white vinegar (diluted at least 1:1) and clean with a sponge, insisting on the seams and hidden corners.

-• Always rinse thoroughly and dry completely before reusing.
+• Always rinse thoroughly and dries completely before reusing it.

 Deep Sanitization: Once a Month, But Done Well